davidkpiano/frontend-masters-xstate-v2/02-actions/README.md

 ## Exercises

-1. Add entry and exit actions for the play state
-2. Add transition actions for liking and disliking a song
-3. Add a transition action for skipping an song
-4. Serialize these actions and provide their implementation in `.withConfig(...)`
+Add the missing actions to the machine.
+For now, these actions can just be empty functions or `console.log(...)` statements.

+You can start by putting the actions inline, and then add them inside `.withConfig` later.